codeabiswas/ball_e_bt/README.md

 All `.py` files are fomatted using `autopep8` and use `UTF-8` encoding.

-## ACKNOWLEDGEMENTS AND USAGE AGREEMENT
+## Acknowledgements and Usage Agreement
 This code is part of the P21390 Project for Rochester Institute of Technology's, Kate Gleason College of Engineering's, Multidisciplinary Senior Design class.
 You may use and edit the contents of this code freely in your own projects as long as the following are mentioned in your source code/documentation at least once:
 * This repository's URL
 * This [Confluence page's URL](https://wiki.rit.edu/display/MSDShowcase/P21390+Bi-Axial+Autonomous+Lacrosse+Learning+Evaluator) which talks about the project